jpujols0511/Pokedex-Project/readme.md

 - Add more branches to work on different features of the website
 - Make the website responsive for different sizes of screens
 - Add a footer
+- Work on the pokedex part of the website